Come Home, Father: Legacy

 The song was published by Root & Cady, Work's parent publishing firm, in 1864.
-However, the song is believed to have been first performed in 1858 as part of the Broadway play, Ten Nights in a Barroom.
+However, the song is believed to have been first performed in 1858 as part of the Prohibitionist Broadway play Ten Nights in a Barroom, an adaptation of Timothy Shay Arthur's novel written four years prior.
 "Come Home, Father" was also published in the United Kingdom, where it met great success.
 The New Grove Dictionary suggests that "Come Home, Father" is the most famous temperance song.

-In a 1879 profile of the composer, George Birdseye labels the song as "the pioneer and pattern for all the many temperance pieces now in the market, not a few of which are very palpable imitations."
+In a 1879 profile of the composer, George Birdseye labels the song as "the pioneer and pattern for all the many temperance pieces now in the market, not a few of which are very palpable imitations".
 According to him, it was one of Work's best-known compositions, second only to "Grandfather's Clock".
-Ewing describes "Come Home, Father" as one of two songs constituting "the apex of temperance verse."
+Ewing describes "Come Home, Father" as one of two songs constituting "the apex of temperance verse".

-In an 1898 New Haven Journal-Courier editorial, Florine Thayer McCray writes: "[...] who has not sat breathless listening to the rare combination of pathos and harmony with which the changing cadences of human voices plead 'Hear the Sweet Voice of the Child' [the chorus] and felt how much more persuasive and fetching than any temperance sermon was this song [...]"
+In an 1898 editorial, Florine Thayer McCray writes: "... who has not sat breathless listening to the rare combination of pathos and harmony with which the changing cadences of human voices plead 'Hear the Sweet Voice of the Child' and felt how much more persuasive and fetching than any temperance sermon was this song... ."
 A hallmark of temperance meetings, "Come Home, Father" was adopted as the Women's Christian Temperance Union's theme tune.
-The song featured as an interlude in a production of Timothy Shay Arthur's Prohibitionist play Ten Nights in a Barroom.
+The song featured as an interlude in a production of Arthur's Ten Nights in a Barroom.

 Work wrote other temperance songs after the war, including "Lillie of the Snowstorm" (1866), "King Bibler's Army" (1877), and "Shadows on the Floor" (1877), although none captured the fame of "Come Home, Father".